devot-e/Student_record_management_software/README.md

                     ]
                 ]

+we have included .exe compiled by
+    pyinstaller --onefile --console mainscreen.py
-we have included .exe tested on window 10 to run it:
+tested on window 10
+to run it:
       MySQL shoul be installed and setup must be completed Then open mysq enter password